mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 }
 {% endhighlight %}

-The `componentWillMount` life cycle event is invoked once, both on the client and server, immediately before the initial rendering occurs.
+The `componentDidMount` life cycle event  is invoked immediately after a component is mounted (inserted into the tree).
 When you call `setState` within this method as we are above on line 4, `render()` will see the updated state and it will be executed only once despite the state change.

-As you may've notice we've also used a function named `shuffleArray` on line 2, this will randomise the order of the answer options - just to spice things up a bit.
-But we're yet to define that function, so let's do that now directly below the `componentWillMount` function:
+As you may have noticed we've also used a function named `shuffleArray` on line 2, this will randomise the order of the answer options - just to spice things up a bit.
+But we're yet to define that function, so let's do that now directly below the `componentDidMount` function:

 {% highlight js linenos %}
 shuffleArray(array) {